JamFfm/TFTDisplay/README.md

 (2)-- Add / Remove Software

-(3)-- Key in "rrdtools" and hit enter
+(3)-- Key in "rrd" and hit enter

 (4)-- choose "time-series data storage and display system (Phyton Interface)"->python-rrdtool-1.6.0-1+b1

 (5)-- hit apply

-rrdtool should be installed.
+you will be asked for the password and after that rrdtool should be installed.

 ## 3. You have to install the CBPI3 Addon (it is now official)